-No. OCE’s cash contribution to a project is meant to be used toward achieving project milestones and goals.
+No. The OCE cash contribution to a project is meant to be used toward achieving project milestones and goals.

-6. Are administrative support costs for a Research Finance Accountant on a VIP I project an allowable expense?
+6. Are administrative support costs for a Research Finance Accountant on a Voucher for Innovation and Productivity I (VIP I) project an allowable expense?

 7. What are common budget errors and weaknesses?

-- Expenses that are deemed ineligible by OCE guideline
+- Expenses that are deemed ineligible by OCE guidelines

-- Use of wrong expense categories and units.
+- Use of incorrect expense categories and units

 Project Funding and Reporting

-11. Can OCE make project payments in USD?
+10. Can OCE make project payments in U.S. dollars?